vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq.md

 ### How can I change the container registry for my project?

-Open the `config.json` file located in the project's root directory, then replace the key-value for `docker_registry` with the tag of the repository you want to use.
+Open the `config.json` file located in the project's root directory, then replace the key-value for `container_repository` with the tag of the repository you want to use.
 The next time `mp-build` is run, the new tag will be used and validated.

 ###  Where are the adapter logs stored locally?